powercord-community/guidelines/README.md

 ### 7. Limit use of external APIs

-External APIs, even open source, may secretely do malicious actions, as returning malicious data, logging your IP address and more.
+External APIs, even open source, may secretly do malicious actions, as returning malicious data, logging your IP address and more.
 If you have to use your API or another one that is not provided by a well-known entity (like Spotify API), please add the `ext_api` permission to your manifest.